azerijt/azerijt/README.md

-### Hi there 👋
+### Hello 👋

 ### :woman_technologist: About Me:

 I am a recently trained Full Stack Developer, having completed Academy's intensive graduate training scheme <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">.
 I am a creative, divergent thinker with a mutlidisciplinary mindset that I bring to my work in software.

 I have a Master's Degree in Philosophy & Artificial Intelligence, which first introduced me to Python and PyData for Data Science and inspired me to pivot into tech and learn to code.
-I've also worked as a designer, including working as design and branding lead for an early stage start-up.
+I've also worked as a designer, including working as design and branding lead for an early stage start-up, and project managed the creation of [this](www.cutbox.co.uk) website.

 In my free time I design and make crochet clothes 🧶, and I’m currently working on a crochet tool app that helps to simplify the process of creating unique and sustainable clothing.